-When you write an article, you know the information well and it’s hard to put yourself in a newcomer’s shoes.
-Listening helps to remove yourself from the writer’s position and view your writing from the reader’s perspective.
+When you write an article, you know the information well, and it’s hard to put yourself in a newcomer’s shoes.
+Listening helps remove yourself from the writer’s position and view your writing from the reader’s perspective.

-Most of the time this is enough to improve your writing, but if you have more time and someone who's willing to help try the next technique.
+Most of the time, this is enough to improve your writing, but if you have more time and someone willing to help, try the next technique.

 Get a second opinion